markblz/markblz/README.md

 ## About me
 I am currently pursuing a Bachelor's degree in Electrical Engineering at the University of São Paulo (USP).
-I've been going bald trying to DIY my life.
+Also, I've been going bald trying to DIY my life, but love it.

 Reach me through my email: marcos.belezafilho@gmail.com